benhysell/benhysell.github.io/_posts/2016-11-19-mvvmcross-wpf-tabs-presenter.md

 ## Usage

+Application is made up of four `Views`:

-+ Home - Main screen that holds the tab bar and where tabs are shown
+* Home - Main screen that holds the tab bar and where tabs are shown
-+ TabOne - Sample tab that also includes a button to show a full screen view
+* TabOne - Sample tab that also includes a button to show a full screen view
-+ TabTwo and TabThree - Extra tabs to fill out the application
+* TabTwo and TabThree - Extra tabs to fill out the application
-+ DetailFullScreen - A full screen view that replaces the `HomeView`, creating a 'modal' screen.
+* DetailFullScreen - A full screen view that replaces the `HomeView`, creating a 'modal' screen.
 Button allows one to close this and return to the `HomeView`

 ## TabPresenter
 `TabPresenter.cs` in `V.Tabs.Wpf\Utilitiles` manages swapping and replacing `Views` based on user input.
 By decorating a View's `xaml.cs` class definition with a `Region` attribute will define where that `View` is shown.